 Mobile C-arms are used in operating theaters (OT) across the world.
-Regardless of brand or model, effectiveness is often Tips for the Operating Theatre-1dependent on the radiographer controlling the machine.
+Regardless of brand or model, effectiveness is often dependent on the radiographer controlling the machine.
 That’s why we’ve assembled these tips that focus on both using your C-Arm as well as best practices in the operating theater.

 1. Get to know the surgeon, the different procedures and the image intensifier.
 This sounds straight forward but it’s an essential part of using a C-Arm in the OT.
 Every surgeon has their own process, getting to know how they perform a procedure, what they need at certain times and where you should be insures smooth communication and improves outcomes.
 When you fully understand how the C-Arm image intensifier works, including all of the settings and positions necessary during the procedure, it can speed up the surgery while making you look more professional and prepared at the same time.
 It’s a winning combination for the surgeon, the patient and your career.
 If you are working with a new surgeon or in a procedure you haven’t done before, talk to the surgeon or another radiographer who has performed the procedure beforehand and ask specific questions about C-Arm position and the necessary imaging settings.